buhowski/react-typescript/public/text-data/startup/StartupEN.md

 ## Mission

-I've developed the strategy and script for a project: "How to Create an Information and Entertainment Media Magazine and Transform It into a Company Producing Its Own Technologies.”
+I've developed a strategy and project scenario: "How to create an information and entertainment media journal and transform it into a company that produces its own technologies.”

-To bring it to life, I'm seeking investments, or an opportunity to integrate these ideas into existing projects.
+For this realization, I'm seeking investments or the opportunity to integrate these ideas into existing projects.
 My goal is to find a team and partners to shape the future in the following areas:

 - Next-generation independent media
 - Leading Film and Gaming Industry